What is Reasonable Doubt?

 Contact us today for award-winning defense.

 Death of Caylee Anthony – Murder Trial of Casey Anthony

-In July 2008, Caylee Anthony was reported missing and it was determined that her mother failed to notify her family or any other authority figure for 31 days.
+In July 2008, Caylee Anthony, who was just under 3 years old, was reported missing and it was determined that her mother failed to notify her family or any other authority figure for 31 days.
 Casey Anthony was the last person to see her daughter alive, and her strange behavior—including obvious child neglect, suspicious search results on her personal computer, and accusatory remarks from her parents to authority officials—were not helping exonerate her of any guilt.